henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Like most hobby projects, this script is not perfect.
 All contributions are welcome.

 Issues that I haven't solved yet:
-- Automate accepting the cookie popup window when the browser opens.
+- Automatically handle the cookie popup window when the browser opens.
 This seems to be quite tricky.
 - Figure out an easier way to compute the maximum 'acceptable load more times'.